Skip to Main Content

 Anxiety stopping.
 Ground yourself during the test if you need to.
 Practice tension-release exercises:

-• Breathing exercises are a quick and effective method to manage anxiety during an assessment.
+• Breathing exercises.
+These are a quick and effective method to manage anxiety during an assessment.
 Here are some suggested breathing techniques.

 • Think of a happy memory.
 Research indicates that the natural chemical, serotonin, creates a sense of well-being and helps your brain optimize your ability to feel calm.
 One way to produce more serotonin is to think positive thoughts.
 Start by thinking about a happy memory – something that makes you smile.
 Think of it as your happy place and go there in your mind as often as you need during a test to help stay calm and focused.